How to Use Almond and Coconut Oil for Stronger and Shinier Hair

 1. Coconut Oil

 Rich in antioxidants, coconut oil helps to improve scalp health, soften the hair, while also adding shine to your locks.
-Get coconut oil in your hair every day by using a shampoo and conditioner infused with coconut oil, such as in Suave Coconut Oil Infusion Damage Repair Shampoo and Conditioner.
+Get coconut oil in your hair every day by using a coconut oil shampoo and conditioner infused with coconut oil, such as in Suave Coconut Oil Infusion Damage Repair Shampoo and Conditioner.

 2. Argan Oil